bilsun/reddit-scraper/README.md

 Analyzing REDDIT COMMENTS: **filter_files.py** outputs to **filtered_files** folder when done

-Feel free to email me at bs676@cornell.edu if you have any questions or comments!
+Email me at bs676@cornell.edu if you have any questions or comments!